hayuhussen/hayuhussen/README.md

 Familiar With: UI/UX Design, API Integration, Responsive Web Design, Debugging

-💻 Projects

-Bookstore Management System

-A feature-rich application designed to enhance bookstore operations by managing inventory, sales, and customer relationships efficiently.

-Technologies: Django, SQLite, HTML, CSS, JavaScript, Bootstrap 5

-Features:

-Responsive UI built with Django and Bootstrap

-Inventory tracking and sales management with SQLite

-Customer management with purchase history and interaction records

-Supplier and stock management with automated low-stock alerts

-Digital payment proof uploads for online purchases

-ACT Telebir App

-A mobile app for student fee payments at ACT American College, built for ease of use in managing payments and tracking financial activities.

-Technologies: HTML, Bootstrap, PHP, JavaScript

-Features:

-Secure data handling and user-friendly fee payment interface

-Real-time payment processing and receipt generation

-User authentication for secure access to accounts and payment history

-Mini Projects

-American College of Technology Website

-Developed a website with a user-friendly interface to highlight programs and resources, with API-based content updates for dynamic interaction.

-COVID-19 API

-Built a website to display real-time COVID-19 data with an accessible, user-friendly interface and seamless data updates via HTTP requests.

-🎓 Education

-Bachelor of Computer Science

-American College of Technology (2021-2024)

 💬 Ask Me About

 Django, React, best practices in full stack development, API integration, and debugging techniques.